 Despite not being able to sit beside or even see Allan during the gig, my overall experience as a wheelchair user at O2 Apollo Manchester was very good.
 Would I go back to O2 Apollo Manchester?
 Yes, I probably would.
 As I mentioned earlier I’m interested to try the viewing platform at the back during a standing show to see what that is like for access.

 Have you been to the O2 Apollo Manchester?
-What was your experience?
+What was your experience of the wheelchair access?

 Albert Hall Manchester Disabled Access & Wheelchair Accessibility